Laura Henschel-Rosenfeld

 Laura Henschel-Rosenfeld (25 December 1857 – April 1944), was a Jewish Czech educator, writer, and fiancée of Maurycy Gottlieb, until she rejected him for another suitor.
 Henschel-Rosenfeld appears in some of Gottlieb's most famous paintings.

 Early life

-Laura Rosenfeld was born on 25 December 1857 to Joseph Rosenfeld and Rosa Kolisch in Brno, the capital of Moravia.
+Rosenfeld was born on 25 December 1857 to Joseph Rosenfeld and Rosa Kolisch in Brno, the capital of Moravia.
 She was the youngest of 11 children.

-Laura attended a convent school in Lienz, Upper Austria, and then another near Geneva for three years.
+Rosenfeld attended a convent school in Lienz, Upper Austria, and then another near Geneva for three years.
 Despite her surroundings, she continued to maintain the Jewish faith instilled in her by her mother.
 After her father died, her widowed mother moved with her to Vienna, where she was to have her first encounter with Maurycy Gottlieb probably in 1875 or 1876.

 Relationship with Maurycy Gottlieb

 Maurycy Gottlieb was smitten by Rosenfeld, and soon proposed to her.
 She accepted, and became the subject of many of his paintings, including Portrait of Laura, Jews Praying in the Synagogue on Yom Kippur, Shylock and Jessica, and Uriel Acosta and Judith.

 Gottlieb travelled between his hometown of Drohobych and Vienna, and Laura soon began to lose interest in him.
 Sensing her distance in their letters, Gottlieb became more and more anxious until Laura finally confessed she had fallen in love with someone else.

 Rosenfeld married Leo Henschel, a prosperous Berlin banker, on 3 July 1879.
 Gottlieb learnt about it two weeks later and intentionally exposed himself to the elements out of despair over his failed romance, dying on 17 July 1879.
 Evidence of his sorrow can be found in his letters to Henschel-Rosenfeld, and in his painting, Jews Praying in the Synagogue on Yom Kippur, in which he placed his own name on the memorial inscription on the Torah mantle.